muratk3n/thirdwave/en/tweets/2020/week14b.md

 Death rate: now that China's new cases slowed the fate of most of the patients became clear, and if we believe their numbers, death rate is near 4%.

-It sure as shit is not 1%...
+It sure as shit is not 1% tho...

-As comparison the Spanish Flu death rate was 2%, it killed 50 million among population less in numbers at the time.
+As comparison the Spanish Flu death rate was 2%, it killed 50 million in a population much less in numbers compared to now.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona.html)